Tokyo Twilight: Reception

 Several reviewers consider Tokyo Twilight to be one of the director's bleakest works.
 While rarely screened, it has a 100% on Rotten Tomatoes with an average rating of 7.8/10.
-In The New Yorker, Richard Brody argued, "This turbulent and grim family melodrama, from 1957, is steered away from the maudlin and given emotional depth and philosophical heft under the direction of Yasujiro Ozu."
-Fred Camper of the Chicago Reader declared it one of the director's best works and wrote, "The father and elder daughter try to meet the world with a gaze as steady as that of Ozu's static camera, ultimately resigning themselves to accepting tragedy, which is presented as inevitable in the flow of life."
-In 2009 the film was ranked at No. 106 on the list of the Greatest Japanese Films of All Time by Japanese film magazine kinema Junpo.
+In The New Yorker, Richard Brody argued: "This turbulent and grim family melodrama, from 1957, is steered away from the maudlin and given emotional depth and philosophical heft under the direction of Yasujiro Ozu."
+Fred Camper of the Chicago Reader declared it one of the director's best works, and wrote: "The father and elder daughter try to meet the world with a gaze as steady as that of Ozu's static camera, ultimately resigning themselves to accepting tragedy, which is presented as inevitable in the flow of life."
+Leonard Maltin gave it three and a half of four stars: "An aura of profound sadness permeates this quietly devastating account of the secrets and lies that eat away at the core of an otherwise average Japanese family."
+In 2009, the film was ranked at No. 106 on the list of the Greatest Japanese Films of All Time by Japanese film magazine kinema Junpo.

+Home media

+In 2007, The Criterion Collection released the film as part of the DVD box set Eclipse Series 3: Late Ozu.